ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

 ## More on what's new in real-time detections

 For Office 365 ATP Plan 1 customers, *real-time detections* were previously referred to as *real-time reports*.
-In addition to changing the name of this powerful report, several new features and enhancements are rolling out:
+In addition to the name change, several new features and enhancements are rolling out:

 - In the Phish view, you'll see more details about detected URLs through ATP Safe Links.
 New details and capabilities include:
   - URLs in email messages